 more mixed features (2).

-P1030029Pests: ‘Witches brooms’ are a type of gall caused by DSCF1230a fungus
+Pests: ‘Witches brooms’ are a type of gall caused by a fungus

-Taphrina betulina).
+(Taphrina betulina).
 The infection causes the tree to respond by sending out lots of shoots which looks like a dense messy clump of twigs (sometimes mistaken for nests).
 There can often be a few in the branches of an infected tree.
 In folklore it was believed that these were caused by witches flying over the tree, hence the name.

 The fungi Birch Polypore (Piptoporus betulinus) is commonly found on Birch.
 It is sometimes called Razor Strop as apparently barbers used to use a strip of the fungus ‘leather’ as a strop to hone their razor blades.
 Strips of the fungi can also be used as a plaster if you cut yourself….. that’s lucky for those old barbers!

 Folklore: Birch being a pioneer represents new beginnings, inception and birth.
-It is the first tree P1020991of the Ogham (Celtic tree alphabet) – ‘Beth’.
+It is the first tree of the Ogham (Celtic tree alphabet) – ‘Beth’.
 Babies things (like cradles, toys, spoons) were often made from Birch for this association or charms made from Birch would be used to decorate cots to give the child ‘the best start’ (5).
 Being a white/silvery tree, it also has associations with purification.
 To be given a ‘birching’ was to be whipped by a flexible birch rod.
 It was believed that the birch would purify a person and drive out evil (4).

 Birch, shining in moon-light and dainty in stature is associated with and symbolic of the young goddess in many traditions – particularly love or fertility goddesses such as Frigga & Freya (Norse), Arianrhod (Celtic), Eostre (Anglo-saxon).
 Therefore, Birch is a symbol of young love and has a few saucy associations – a birch trunk would have been the traditional maypole to decorate and dance around.
 Nothing like young people dancing around a huge phallus in the ground is there!?
 Besom brooms were traditionally made from a bundle of birch twigs (birch is symbolic of the female element) and a hazel shaft to be the handle (Hazel is symbolic of the male element).
 When making brooms, the male shaft was thrust into the female bundle of birch twigs… something to think about whilst you’re sweeping the floor!